zinguala/DevSecOps12_FinalProject/README.md

 # DevSecOps12_FinalProject
-Welcome to our Final project at DevSecops course:
+Welcome to our Final project in DevSecops course:
 IN THIS PROJECT WE WILL BUILD A PYTHON FLASK APP WITH A PING-PONG FUNCTION A PING PONG FUNCTION IS A GET FUNCTION THAT RECEIVES THE GET REQUEST AS A SERVER
 THE BODY OF THIS REQUEST IS A JSON WITH A CONTENT PING THE FLASK APP SHROUD RETURNS A 200 RESPONSE WITH A PONG JSON
 WE WILL BUILD AN IMAGE THAT RUNS THE APPLICATION IN PORT 5005